tmliang/CGRE/README.md

     python eval.py --config 520K_CNN_GAT.yaml

-Please see configuration files in `config/` for more choices.
+Please see configuration files in `config/` for more options.

 ## Results